‘A System Is Broken,’ Death Of 2-Year-Old Sparks Concern Over DCFS Caseloads

 As recently as two weeks ago, the ACLU, which monitors the consent decree, testified before state legislators for help.

-Not only was the department broken and chaotic, but it stopped sharing basic information with us,” Wolfe said.
+Not only was the department broken and chaotic, but it stopped sharing basic information with us,” Wolf said.

 This is why news of the tragic death of Gibbons last week was sadly less than surprising.